The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

-\item (The Half-hyperplane Representation): Intersection of integer inequalities $H \cdot \underline{x} \geq \underline{b}$, where $\underline{b} \in \IZ^n$ and $\underline{x} \in \IR^n$ and $H$ is some $k \times n$ integer matrix. \end{enumerate} Often we use $\Delta_n$ to emphasize the dimension $n$, and we also drop the adjective ``convex'' as it is understood to be so. \end{definition} On $\Delta$, the extremal points are called vertices, extremal lines, edges, and then 2-faces, 3-faces, etc, and the $(n-1)$-faces of codimension 1 are called facets.
+\item (The Half-hyperplane Representation): Intersection of linear inequalities (hyperplanes) $H \cdot \underline{x} \geq \underline{b}$, where $\underline{b}$ and $\underline{x}$ are real $n$-vector and $H$ is some $k \times n$ matrix. \end{enumerate} \end{definition} On $\Delta$, the extremal points are called vertices, extremal lines, edges, and then 2-faces, 3-faces, etc, and the $(n-1)$-faces of codimension 1 are called facets.

+Next, we henceforth focus only on {\it lattice} or {\it integral} polytopes \begin{definition} A convex {\blue lattice} polytope $\Delta_n$ is a convex polytope whose vertices are integral (lattice points), i.e., $p_i \in \IZ^n$. \end{definition} Often we use subscript $\Delta_n$ to emphasize the dimension $n$, and we also often drop the adjectives ``convex'' as it is understood to be so.
 In low dimension, we are very familiar with $\Delta_n$: $n=2$ give lattice polygons (i.e., polygons whose vertices are given by a pair of integer Cartesian coordinates), $n=3$ give lattice polyhedra, etc.

-Next, in the land of lattice convex bodies, the concept of duality is central: \begin{definition} Given a lattice polytope $\Delta$, the {\blue Polar Dual} is the polytope
+Finally, in the land of lattice convex bodies, the concept of duality is central: \begin{definition} Given a lattice polytope $\Delta$, the {\blue Polar Dual} is the polytope

 \end{definition} Indeed, this is a duality in the sense that $(\Delta^\circ)^\circ = \Delta$.
 Note that as defined, $\Delta^\circ$ is not necessarily a lattice polytope since upon solving the inequality in the definition, the vertices of $\Delta^\circ$ are not guaranteed to be integer, but will be rational in general.
 However, in the special case that the polar dual is a lattice polytope, we have that \begin{definition} If $\Delta^\circ$ is also a (convex) lattice polytope, then $\Delta$ (and also $\Delta^\circ$ by duality) is called {\red reflexive}. \end{definition} In the even more special case that $\Delta = \Delta^\circ$, they are call self-dual or self-reflexive.